bemozi/bemozi.github.io/README.md

 ## Data Collection & Privacy

-Operational logs and temporary session **data are generated and stored only on your local device** and **never transmitted** to us or any third party, as it's technically impossible due to our architecture.
+Operational logs and session **data are generated and stored only on your local device** and **never transmitted** to us or any third party, as it's technically impossible due to our architecture.
 We use no cookies, web beacons or tracking scripts.

 ## Recommended Environment for Maximum Performance (Developer's Choice)